Les Turner ALS Center at Northwestern Medicine

 Research at the Les Turner ALS Center at Northwestern Medicine

-Northwestern University Feinberg School of Medicine is known the world over for groundbreaking ALS research and the Les Turner ALS Foundation is proud to support four research laboratories.
+Northwestern University Feinberg School of Medicine is known the world over for groundbreaking ALS research.

 - Hande Ozdinler– The laboratory led by Hande Ozdinler, PhD, opened in 2008 and focuses on the motor neurons which reside in the brain and connect with motor neurons in the spinal cord to initiate and control movement.
 These two motor neuron populations progressively degenerate in ALS patients and therefore require immediate attention.